NevadaM/3EquationModelMaker/README.md

 This is still a work in progress, and currently I am working on implementing features to make it more of a learning/teaching aid, including introducing impulse response functions.

-Thank you for using this program - it'll be constantly updated in the hope of it helping with exam season, as well as being entered into ExploreEcon.

-Contact neil.majithia@live.co.uk for any queries, my code isn't really well annotated at the moment so things will be very unclear.
+Contact neil.majithia@live.co.uk for feedback, my code isn't really well annotated right now but I'm working on it

 -NM